 4. Hotel Sunroute Plaza Shinjuku

 If you prefer a more laid-back accommodation with a lesser crowd, book a room in Hotel Sunroute Plaza Shinjuku.
 Also served by English-speaking personnel, this 4-star hotel is known for its gleaming exterior and sophisticated style.

 Nestled at the West area, the hotel offers an airport limousine bus pickup and drop-off to Narita and Haneda airports.

 FamilyMart and Lawson convenience stores are right around the corner, proximately a 1-2 minute walk only.
 Conveniently, Shinjuku Station is just about a 4-minute stroll.

 Walk for around 6 minutes and you’ll make it to Takashimaya Shinjuku and around 10 minutes to Ichiran Shinjuku.

-My Personal Opinion – The Best Area to Stay in Shinjuku
+My Personal Opinion – The Best Area to Stay in Shinjuku, Tokyo

 Since the East side is always lit up until dawn, here you’ll find endless food and shopping options.